George Higinbotham: Attorney-General

 In September 1866, a royal commission on education was appointed of which Higinbotham was made chairman.
 The work of the commission was done with great thoroughness and economy, and their recommendations were unanimous.
 Unfortunately one religious body had refused to be represented on the commission, and the feeling that arose caused the work that had been done to be nullified for the time being.

 In July 1868, McCulloch became premier again, but Higinbotham would accept only a subordinate position in the cabinet.
-He became vice-president of the board of land and works without salary.
+He became Vice-President of the Board of Land and Works without salary.

 In February 1869, he resigned that position and never held office again.
 Later on in the year, in response to a request that representatives of the colony should be sent to a conference on colonial affairs in London, Higinbotham moved and succeeded in carrying five resolutions declining to send representatives, and repeating his views that the internal affairs of a colony are its own concern and that the colonial office should only look after matters that effect the whole empire.
 A year later at the election for Brighton held in March 1871 Higinbotham was defeated by 14 votes.
 It was a contest between a realist and an idealist.
 His opponent, Thomas Bent, was a man who understood the art of looking after his own constituency.
 Higinbotham cared nothing for its special needs and thought only of the good of the whole colony.
 He welcomed his release from the bickerings of politics and for two years built up his position as a barrister.

 Among his other labours as attorney-general, Higinbotham had codified all the statutes which were in force throughout the colony.
 In May 1873 he was returned to the legislative assembly for East Bourke Boroughs, resigning in January 1876.

 Judge

 In 1880 Higinbotham was appointed a puisne judge of the Supreme Court, and in 1886, on the retirement of Sir William Stawell, he was promoted to the office of chief justice.
-Higinbotham was appointed president of the International Exhibition held at Melbourne in 1888–1889, but did not take any active part in its management.
+Higinbotham was appointed president of the International Exhibition held in Melbourne in 1888–1889, but did not take any active part in its management.
 One of his latest public acts was to subscribe a sum of £10, 10s. a week towards the funds of the strikers in the great Australian labour dispute of 1890, an act which did not meet with general approval.

 Women's rights

-Higinbotham was a champion for women's rights from the beginning of his parliamentary career, when he proposed the Married Women's Property Bill and was posthumously lauded by the Women's Political Association of Victoria for proposing women's suffrage in 1869.
+Higinbotham was a champion for women's rights from the beginning of his parliamentary career, when he proposed the Married Women's Property Bill and was posthumously lauded by the Women's Political Association of Victoria, for proposing women's suffrage in 1869.

 He is mentioned as an exception to typical men of the nineteenth century as a "legislator of unusual wisdom for that era" in Henrietta Dugdale's utopian novel "A Few Hours In A Far Off Age".